 A petition for a protection order, no contact order, or restraining order may be filed online from the comfort and privacy of a domestic violence shelter.

 Damages in a small claims case are limited to $6,000.
 Marion County is the only county with special small claims courts, and the rules for small claims in Marion County differ from those in the rest of the state.

 Recent changes to Indiana law allow a person with a certain type of criminal record to seek approval from the court to limit who may have access to view the record, or to expunge it from the individual’s criminal history.

 Form packets are not available for this type of complex civil case, as it is advisable that you seek advice from an attorney if you wish to have a record expunged or limited.
-However, sample forms for this type of case are available on our Court Forms for Attorneys website.

 Forms for appeals are not available in packets with instructions, but are available on our Court Forms for Attorneys website.
 In addition, you can request free legal help with an appeal from the Indiana Appellate Pro Bono Project.